 |Grid Ref:||SJ 942 778|

 From the Poachers, the walk initially heads away from Bollington, along roads to meet with the Gritstone Trail, which passes to the east and south of Bollington.
-The Gritstone Trail is a long-distance footpath running from Kidsgrove in Staffordshire to Disley in Cheshire.
-The trail is well marked using a mixture of finger posts and yellow waymark discs with a ‘G’ in a footprint.
 On the Gritstone Trail, the walk passes behind Savio House, a retreat centre.
 After walking around the edge of the grounds of Savio House, the walk continues along the Gritstone Trail.
 After emerging onto a lane, the Gritstone Trail leads you up the side of Kerridge Hill.
-Before walking up Kerridge Hill, a short and worthwhile diversion leads to Waulkmill Farm, and this picturesque waterfall on the River Dean.
-The River Dean flows from Rainow, and over this waterfall before passing through Bollington.
+Before walking up Kerridge Hill, a short and worthwhile diversion leads to Waulkmill Farm, and the picturesque waterfall on the River Dean.

 From the main road, the walk leads up the hill to the north of Bollington.
 There is quite a steep climb up the lane here, but this is quite short, and is worth it!
-From the lane (Long Lane), a footpath leads across fields (from where this photo was taken).
-This view is from the highest point of the north side of this walk, over to Kerridge Hill, to the south (the White Nancy monument may be seen on top of Kerridge Hill).
-The higher hill up to the left of the path is Nab Head, but this is not accessible from our route.
+From the lane (Long Lane), a footpath leads across fields.
 The walk then descends back down to, and crosses, the main road out of Bollington to Pott Shrigley (Shrigley Road).
 A short walk across a field leads to Ingersley Road and back to the Poachers.